Nobody likes problems, especially electrical problems. They are both dreadful and aggravating.

 You can use copper which is a cheaper and equally ductile material which does not have the same properties of oxidation that aluminum has.

-To be on the safe side, professionally installed copper wiring reduces the risk of electrical fires by a much higher rate than aluminum wires.
+To be on the safe side, professionally installed copper wiring reduces the risk of electrical system fires by a much higher rate than aluminum wires.

-Ungrounded connections are ones which do not have a grounding system as an added failsafe.
+Ungrounded connections are ones which do not have a grounding electrical system as an added failsafe.
 What grounding does is provide a pathway to excess electricity in the event of a problem with the wiring, such as a short circuit.

 In the event a grounding pathway is unavailable, the excess current may flow through other materials such as wood, metal or other materials.